The thirsty bottle experiment

 - Pour the room temperature water onto the plate and add a few drops of food colouring of your choice.

 - Boil some water in a kettle.
-If you do not have a kettle, you may heat water on a stovetop or microwave.
+If you do not have a kettle, you can heat water on a stovetop or microwave.

 - Pour the hot water into the glass bottle.
 Be careful not to burn yourself.

-- Empty the hot water out of the bottle into the sink.
+- Empty the hot water out of the bottle into the sink (use a tea towel or oven mitt to hold the bottle so that you don't burn yourself).

 - Now the fun part!
 Place the bottle onto the plate (opening down) and watch it suck up all the water!

 When the hot water is tipped out of the bottle it leaves the bottle’s walls warm.
 This heats the air inside the bottle which causes it to expand.
-When the bottle is tipped over onto the plate this air gets trapped.
+When the bottle is tipped over onto the plate this air becomes trapped.
 As the air cools it takes up less space.
 This causes the water to travel into the bottle to take up the vacant space.
+This happens because the vacuum created by the shrinking air particles has more force than the gravity that was keeping the water in the plate.

-If you enjoyed doing this experiment, you may also like:
+If you enjoyed doing this experiment, you may also like these other free experiments.